Working conditions for employees

 Health and safety policy check

 Do you want to know if your health and safety policy is in order?
-Then use the Netherlands Labour Authority's Self-inspection 'Healthy and safe working' (in Dutch).
+Then use the Netherlands Labour Authority's Self-inspection 'Healthy and safe working' tool (in Dutch).
 This way you can check whether you know the occupational risks and take the right measures.
 You will also receive a list of occupational health and safety actions and improvements.